 Do have a plan to replace your air conditioner if it’s over 15 years old?
 At this age, an air conditioner unit is running on borrowed time.
 Systems typically begin leaking after this point.
 The longer you push it, you will be paying for repairs more often, and run the risk of the unit going out when you most need it.
 Learn about our expert air conditioner replacement and installation.

 What Not to Do to Your Air Conditioner

-Your food refrigerator uses medium temperature refrigerant.
-The different refrigerant types involve different sealing and ways the unit using it are built.
-Home air conditioners are not designed for medium temperature refrigeration so keep your air conditioner working the way it should by keeping your home at 70 degrees or above.
+Your food refrigerator uses medium-temperature refrigerant.
+The different refrigerant types involve different sealing and ways the unit using it is built.
+Home air conditioners are not designed for medium-temperature refrigeration so keep your air conditioner working the way it should by keeping your home at 70 degrees or above.

 The key thing to acknowledge with cooling a home is the return ducts.
 Ensure all your return vents (found on the side of walls) are clear of furniture and unblocked so you can at least maximize what you have.
 If they are covered up, there may not be enough return air to cool the house properly.

 Don’t expect your house to cool down quickly.
 If your air conditioner hasn’t been working and your house already has a heat mass in there it’s going to take a while for the temperature to come down once the unit is up and running again.
 In general, a home will cool at a rate of about one to two degrees an hour.